 All of the holidays we prepare are tailor-made, but this might give you an idea of how Fugitives' Drift can be included in you own dream holiday.

-A magical mixture of peaceful mountainsides, cosmopolitan coastal resorts, historical insights and show-stopping safaris, this eleven-day itinerary will leave impressions that last a lifetime.
-You’ll begin your holiday in barefoot-style on the sun-soaked beaches of Durban before tracking the Big Five through the lush landscape of Mkuze Falls.
+A magical mixture of peaceful mountainsides, cosmopolitan coastal resorts, historical insights and show-stopping safaris, this 11 night itinerary will leave impressions that last a lifetime.
+You’ll stay in battlefield lodges and safari suites as well as boutique mountain and beach hideaways.

 *Prices are per person and are based on today's exchange rates.
 Exchange rates are subject to change and are updated daily.